-When things are unstable you might be tempted to reduce risk by looking at interim hires rather than permanent staff.
-However, interim executives shouldn’t be treated as a short-term solution.
+When things are unstable, you might be tempted to reduce risk by looking at interim hires rather than permanent staff.
+However, interim director jobs and other executives shouldn’t be treated as a short-term solution.
 To do so would be to belittle the wealth of benefits they can bring to a business.
 Permanent and interim hires each have their strengths and which is suitable depends on the desired outcome or project at hand.

 Here are our suggestions when it comes to choosing between an interim or a permanent executive hire.